Extended log collection for isolation mode not working on Web Isolation

 Export Activity Logs by going to Reports > Activity Logs and clicking EXPORT...
 This will generate a CSV file that you can download when the prompt saying Export Complete appears.

 Save the outputs to folder ISOLATE mode.
-Which then you late will upload the files through your Broadcom Portal.
+Which then you later will upload the files through your Broadcom Portal.

-### CHECK IF SITE CAN BE ISOLATED UNDER GRID RENDERING MODE (OTHER THAT WAS SET) ###
+### CHECK IF SITE CAN BE ISOLATED USING DIFFERENT RENDERING MODE ###

-1. Please go to WI > Profiles > Isolation Profiles
+1. Go to WI > Profiles > Isolation Profiles

 Check what is the default Rendering Profile.
 If you use Vector Rendering as the default one.
 Please create a new Web Isolation Profile for Grid Rendering as follows: